This post may contain affiliate links. Please read my disclaimer for more information.

 - The tamper is positioned weirdly, and you might need to invest in a new stainless steel tamper for an excellent barista-style brew.

 - The machine is small, and its water tank is smaller (bigger for the machine’s size but smaller for an avid drinker)

-On the cheaper and more aesthetic side is Bialetti Moka pots.
-This pot is very traditional and makes excellent manual coffee.
+On the cheaper and more aesthetic side the Bialetti Moka pot is an excellent coffee maker.